-Under California Health and Safety Code 11376.5, a person will not be charged with a drug possession or use crime if that person:
+Under California Health and Safety Code 11376.5, a person will not be charged with drug possession or use crimes if that person:

 - acts in good faith, and

-- seeks medical assistance for another person experiencing a drug-related overdose.7
+- seeks medical assistance/ emergency medical services for another person experiencing a drug-related overdose.7

 This law was designed to encourage a witness of a drug-related overdose to: